mirumon/mirumon-android/README.md

-# Studump
+# Mirumon
-An Android Client for the Studump API
+An Android Client for the Mirumon API